Usage accounting and priority

 - nice_factor

-$ sprio -j 1282256
+$ sprio -j 2282256

-JOBID PARTITION PRIORITY SITE AGE FAIRSHARE JOBSIZE QOS
+JOBID PARTITION PRIORITY SITE AGE FAIRSHARE JOBSIZE

-1282256 general 586 0 129 619 138 0
+2282256 zen3,zen5 586 0 129 619 138

-when 3 days of queue time has been accrued for any job.
+The job age and size factors are important to avoid the situation where large jobs can get stuck in the queue for a long time because smaller jobs will always fit in everywhere much more easily.
+The age factor will max out to 1.0 when 3 days of queue time has been accrued for any job.
 The job size factor is directly proportional to the number of CPUs requested, regardless of the time limit, and is normalized to the total number of CPUs in the cluster.
-Therefore the weight of it will always be configured to be equal to the total number of (physical) CPUs available in the cluster.
+Therefore PriorityWeightJobSize is configured to be equal to the total number of (physical) CPU cores available in the cluster.

 The fair-share factor